webplatform/docs/svg/tutorials/smarter_svg_graphics/index.md

 Other transforms allow you to reorient and reshape the pattern.
-In this example, ''scale(1.5) skewY(15) rotate(30)'' boosts the pattern's size, shears it slightly into a diamond shape, and spins it:
+In this example, ''scale(1.5) skewY(15) rotate(30)'' boosts the pattern's size, shears it slightly into a diamond shape, and spins it.
+The second version performs similar transforms within the repeating tile used for the pattern:

 <div style="display:inline-block">
 [[Image:svg_gfx_pattern_skewrot.png|300px]]